dmoisset/hp-envy13/README.md

 ```

 And then decompiled and edited my current laptop ACPI code, resulting on the
 source files that are in this repo.
-I then can compile those with
+I then can compile those going to a clone
+of this repo and running:

 ```
 $ make